8 Types Of Elections In Texas

 Elected positions in Texas include the Governor, Lieutenant Governor, Attorney General, Comptroller of Public Accounts, Commissioner of the General Land Office, Commissioner of Agriculture, various judgeships, state legislators, and more.

-See also How To Become A Texas Rodeo Champion
+See also How To Become A Certified Texas Barbecue Judge

 How many electoral districts are there in Texas?